erictleung/data-science-resources/README.md

 - [Standard error of the mean of a sample binomial distribution][stderrbinom]
 - [StatQuest][statquest] - Series of videos on miscellaneous complex topics such as p-values, principle component analysis (PCA), and R-squared.
+- [Common Probability Distributions: The Data Scientist's Crib Sheet][cribsheet] - Data scientists have hundreds of probability distributions from which to choose.
+Where to start?

 [stats-wiki]: https://en.wikipedia.org/wiki/Statistics
 [hb-stats]: http://www.biostathandbook.com/index.html